 The next step on my wire weaving journey brought me to Nicole Hanna.
 Nicole is perhaps the most well-known American wireworker.
 She’s a prolific writer of tutorials and a very accomplished and versatile artist.
 She’s wildly talented at sketching, writing, and photography.
 And all that is in addition to being an amazing wireworker.
 Oh, and did I mention that she also does some pretty fantastic bead embroidery, too?

 I imagine there are other talents in her toolbox that I don’t even know about.
-Because there doesn’t seem to be much this lady can’t do.
+There doesn’t seem to be much this lady can’t do.
 And I enjoyed exploring Nicole’s unique style of wire wrapping for a while.
 But there was still something missing for me.
 I couldn’t put my finger on it.
-But much as with Lisa Barth’s style, there was something about Nicole Hanna’s style that didn’t resonate with me.
+But much as with Lisa Barth’s style, there was something about Nicole Hanna’s style that simply didn’t resonate with me.

 A Major Breakthrough